cibgraphics/CSS-Style-Guide/README.md

 There are many ways to clear a float, but the following does it in the most efficient way possible.
 Support is IE8 and above.

+Note: Please do not use floats for layout.
+Use Flexbox or Grid.

 ##### CSS

 ```css